-Jana Djakow Vice-head of Subsequent intensive care department for children, Hořovice Hospital, Hořovice, Czech Republic ERC Paediatric Life Science and Education Committee
+Jana Djakow, MD, PhD Deputy Head of Subsequent intensive care Department for Children, Hořovice Hospital, Hořovice, Czech Republic Department of paediatric anesthesiology and resuscitation, University Hospital Brno, Brno, Czech Republic ERC Paediatric Life Support - Science and Education Committee

 This algorithm covers the one truly actual topic – the CPR in-hospital cardiac arrest in COVID-19 positive patient.
 The algorithm will guide you step by step through the CPR, including the Advanced CPR features.
 Each step is organized within the algorithm in a logical manner, and the correct and incorrect answers are provided with sufficient explanation.
 The text is concise, easily understandable and maintains the professional standard.
 All the abbreviations are explained.
 The multimedia helps to imagine the situation of ongoing CPR, though more sophistication could add to the realistic background of the situation.
 However, the velocity of the creation of this algorithm by the AKUTNE.CZ team is exceptional.
 I consider the information and the guidelines, included in this algorithm, up to date and reliable according to the available data of SARS-CoV-2 infection.
 The guidelines are consistent with the one presented by the UK Resuscitation Council.
 The information about the virus pandemic and the infection may change and the algorithm than should be updated.